arximboldi/lager/doc/actions.rst

    struct remove_todo { std::size_t index; };
    struct toggle_todo { std::size_t index; }

-Given a :ref:`model` like the following:
+These actions may act on a :ref:`model` like this:

 .. code-block:: c++